Jemimahosei/CornellSOUP/design-plan/design-journey.md

    3c.
 After joining, did you seek out information about the organization?
    3c i.
 If yes, what information were you specifically looking for?
 Did you find it?
 How did you access that information?
-    - Through Quarter cards to dorms, group me regularly  , outing  club
+    - Through Quarter cards to dorms, group me regularly,the outing  club

 4. 4a.
 How is/was your experience as a part of the organization?
 Tell me a bit about it.

 5. What haven't I asked you today that you think would be valuable for me to know?
-    -Soup is a great group of people who wanted to explore what it meant to be an adult and still have fun that shaped her experience at cornell
+    - Soup is a great group of people who wanted to explore what it meant to be an adult and still have fun that shaped her experience at cornell

 ### Goals (Milestone 2)